 Results and Discussion, Case II

-This case covers the girt span condition 16″ with the girt ends supported (no cantilever).
-Although this case is the least demanding case for performance compared to all other cases in this study – due to the lower span and no cantilever condition – the results, as shown in Fig. 10-15, show that the FRP girts have a stress safety factor less than the minimum of four in the x-crosswise direction, while the CMH girts meet the minimum safety factor of four in all directions and girt sizes.
+This case covers the Z-girt span condition 16″ with the girt ends supported (no cantilever).
+Although this case is the least demanding case for performance compared to all other cases in this study – due to the lower span and no cantilever condition – the results, as shown in Fig. 10-15, show that the FRP girts have a stress safety factor less than the minimum of four in the x-crosswise direction, while the CMH Z-girts meet the minimum safety factor of four in all directions and girt sizes.

 In summary, even though this case has the lowest span and a no-cantilever end condition, the FRP girts failed to meet the minimum requirements for stress safety factor and deflection ratio.